 For those that don’t like using a terminal, you’ll be delighted to hear that macOS can open tar and tar.gz files by default with the Archive Utility.
 Just double click on the file, and it will extract.

 You can also use The Unarchiver, which is a free tool for managing archives, functions just like the Archive Utility, and supports .rar files as well.

-On Windows, you’ll need an external program to open them.
+You’ll need an external program to open tar.gz files on Windows.
 7-Zip is lightweight and does the job well, though it takes two steps to open tar.gz files.
 WinRar opens them in one step but is slightly clunkier to use.